 Students may not remove any furniture from lounges, study rooms, or student rooms.
 Students doing so may be charged with theft.
-In addition, all university property must remain in student rooms at all times.
+In addition, all university property must remain in student rooms, apartments, or houses at all times.

 Guest policies for university housing